MathCodeLabHub/MathCodeLab.Level1/README.md

    git clone <repository-url>
    ```
 2. Explore the code samples and resources using the folder structure above.
-3. Open and run the Python files in your preferred IDE or editor.
+3. Copy and run the Python code in your preferred IDE or editor.

 ## License